powsybl/powsybl-core/docs/grid_features/network_modifications/topology_modifications.md

 - The IDs of the two lines to be merged.
 - The ID for the new merged line.
 - Optionally, a name for the new merged line.
+- Optionally, a boolean indicating to force remove the voltage level if it no longer contains any branches and still contains other equipments.

 When applied, the two lines are removed and replaced by a single line connecting the two outer voltage levels.
 The common switching voltage level is removed if it no longer contains any equipment (except for buses or busbar sections).